rr-tom-noble/aws-ecr-test/README.md

 The relevant identities are split into three categories:

-- Developers: People who will be working on the code.
+- Developers: People who will be working on and testing the source code.
 - End Users: People who will be downloading and using the built code.
 - GitHub Actions: Automated GitHub runners that will be building, testing, and releasing the code.